 Human checking is an attempted checking process wherein humans collect the observations and apply the rules without the mediation of tools.

 Machine checking is a checking process wherein tools collect the observations and apply the rules without the mediation of humans.

 Human/machine checking is an attempted checking process wherein both humans and tools interact to collect the observations and apply the rules.

 In order to explain this thoroughly, we will need to talk about specific examples.
 Look for those in an upcoming post.

 Meanwhile, we invite you to comment on this.

-UPDATE APRIL 10th: As a result of intense discussions at the SWET5 peer conference, I have updated the diagram of checking and testing.
+Update 2013-04-10: As a result of intense discussions at the SWET5 peer conference, I have updated the diagram of checking and testing.
 Notice that testing is now sitting outside the box, since it is describing the whole thing, a description of testing is inside of it.
 Human checking is characterized by a cloud, because its boundary with non-checking aspects of testing is not always clearly discernible.
 Machine checking is characterized by a precise dashed line, because although its boundary is clear, it is an optional activity.
 Technically, human checking is also optional, but it would be a strange test process indeed that didn’t include at least some human checking.
 I thank the attendees of SWET5 for helping me with this: Rikard Edgren, Martin Jansson, Henrik Andersson, Michael Albrecht, Simon Morley, and Micke Ulander.